John McGrath (footballer, born 1938): Port Vale

 He got his break in management when he was appointed Port Vale manager in December 1979.
-A man of discipline, within his first fortnight with the club he had levied two fines.
-He demanded dedication and effort from his players and managed to steady the ship at Vale Park following brief and unsuccessful reigns from rookie managers Dennis Butler and Alan Bloor, stating that "the holiday is over".
+A man of discipline, he had levied two fines within his first fortnight with the club.
+He demanded dedication and effort from his players.
+He managed to steady the ship at Vale Park following brief and unsuccessful reigns from rookie managers Dennis Butler and Alan Bloor, stating that "the holiday is over".
 The "Valiants" had flat-lined, and finished fifth-from-bottom in the Fourth Division in 1979–80, outside of the re-election zone on goals scored.
 He appointed John Rudge as his assistant on a recommendation.
-McGrath offloaded many under-performing players, transfer-listing fifteen of them, and signed goalkeeper Mark Harrison and defender Lee Harwood from Southampton.
+McGrath offloaded many under-performing players, transfer-listing 15 of them, and signed goalkeeper Mark Harrison and defender Lee Harwood from Southampton.
+He raised publicity by placing 15 players on the transfer list and linking the club with audacious signings, whilst he was quick to give the press a witty remark.

 McGrath spent the 1980–81 season attempting to whip his charges into shape, whilst Vale fans patiently awaited the true results of a manager they quickly built faith in.
 The only new signings he could afford to make were free signings John Allen from Leicester City and Trevor Brissett from Stoke City.
-Vale exited the FA Cup at the Third Round following a humiliating 3–0 defeat to non-league side Enfield.
-They initially struggled away from home, but built their league campaign on results at Vale Park.
-During the season, he handed Mark Chamberlain (brother of top-scorer Neville) his debut, and brought talented winger Johnny Miller to Burslem.
-He sold goalkeeper Trevor Dance to non-league Stafford Rangers for £10,000, as Harrison was in good form.
+Vale exited the FA Cup at the third round following a humiliating 3–0 defeat to non-League side Enfield.
+They initially struggled away from home.
+Still, they built their league campaign on results at Vale Park.
+During the season, he handed Mark Chamberlain (brother of top-scorer Neville) his debut and brought talented winger Johnny Miller to Burslem.
+He sold goalkeeper Trevor Dance to non-League Stafford Rangers for £10,000, as Harrison was in good form.
 At the way mid-way stage he brought in midfielder Terry Armstrong and big defender Andy Higgins.
 He solved the team's poor away form by installing a five-man defence.

 He built for the 1981–82 season by signing defender Ray Deakin from Everton; midfielder Geoff Hunter from Crewe Alexandra for £12,000; and forwards Ernie Moss from Chesterfield for £12,000 and Jimmy Greenhoff from the Toronto Blizzard.
 They lost just one of their opening eight games, before their form suffered due to an injury crisis.
-In mid-season Vale went fifteen games unbeaten, before another bought of injuries caused their promotion campaign to wither into a seventh-place finish.
-Having drawn 12 home games, McGrath said "we blew it at Burslem".
-He did though manage to blood young striker Mark Bright and the following season handed Robbie Earle his debut, both of whom would become top-flight footballers.
+In mid-season, Vale went 15 games unbeaten before another bought of injuries caused their promotion campaign to wither into a seventh-place finish.
+Having drawn 12 home games, McGrath said, "we blew it at Burslem".
+He did, though manage to blood young striker Mark Bright and the following season handed Robbie Earle his debut, both of whom would become top-flight footballers.